 All workers in Belgium, whether full-time or part-time, will receive an employment contract.
 Those working on contracts lasting at least 12 months are entitled to a minimum of 20 days a year paid holiday.

 Contracts will lay out the terms and conditions of employment and state the notice period that needs to be given by either party.
 This varies according to the job sector, but the minimum is usually two weeks’ notice for the employee and four weeks for the employer.

 How to find jobs in Belgium

 On Expatica’s Belgian job search, you’ll find a constantly updated list of jobs in different sectors across the country.

-If you’re from the EU, EEA or Switzerland, you can search for jobs in Belgium through EURES, the European Job Mobility Portal.
-This is maintained by the European Commission and designed to aid freedom of movement within the European Economic Area (EEA).
+If you’re from the EU, EEA, or Switzerland, you can search for jobs in Belgium through EURES, the European Job Mobility Portal.
+This is part of the European Commission and its purpose is to aid freedom of movement within the European Economic Area (EEA).
 As well as looking for work, you can upload your CV and get advice on the legal and administrative issues involved in working in Belgium.

 Belgian employment services